a-hamdi/GPU/README.md

 ## Day 75:
 ### Files: `contrastive_loss.cu`
-Today, I implemented the Contrastive Loss function in pure CUDA C++ with both forward and backward passes.
+Today, I implemented the Contrastive Loss function in pure CUDA with both forward and backward passes.
 The forward kernel computes the loss for each sample pair by calculating the Euclidean distance between feature vectors and applying the margin-based formulation, while the backward kernel computes gradients for the inputs.
 A complete main function is provided to initialize data, launch the kernels, and retrieve sample loss values for verification.

 ---